A psychologist and client talk

 A short guide to the DCP

-We understand that its organisational structure can be confusing, so this guide has been produced to give an "at a glance" picture.
+As the largest division of the British Psychological Society we understand that our organisational structure can be confusing, so this guide has been produced to give an "at a glance" picture.

 Download our short guide to the DCP